Galaxy S26 Ultra will have built-in privacy display feature

 Design and Display

-Through the newest leaked renders, it fairly appears that the Galaxy S26 Ultra doesn’t seem to reinvent itself, not by any stretch, but it definitely looks more polished than the S25 Ultra.
+And now, just a couple of days earlier, the newest CAD renders had leaked online, which suggest that the Galaxy S26 Ultra is exactly as previously rumored.
 The bezels are now slimmer, which makes the 6.89-inch display feel even larger, even though the actual size barely changes from last year’s model.
 Samsung will almost certainly market it as a 6.9-inch screen, just like before.
+The camera island has been redesigned into a pill-shaped module, similar to Samsung’s FE and lower-tier S models.

-The design is also noticeably curvier, both along the edges and in the corners.
+The overall design is noticeably curvier, both along the edges and in the corners.
 If you’ve been following Samsung’s design language, you’ll notice the S25 Ultra leaned a little flat and boxy, but the S26 Ultra looks more organic.
 Even from the side profile, the edges now form more of a pill-shaped curve rather than the flat sides we’re used to.

 Will there be an S Pen?

 The Galaxy S26 Ultra was previously rumored to ditch the S Pen to make room for a bigger battery or new features like Qi2 wireless charging, but from recent leaks, it looks like it is set to keep the beloved built-in S Pen.
 Recent leaks from tipster Ice Universe have confirmed that the phone will feature a dedicated S Pen slot on the bottom.
-And according to the leaks, the S Pen could see some upgrades too, a new hexagonal shape, improved digitizer to reduce magnetic interference, and better compatibility with foldables and magnetic accessories.
+And according to the leaks, the S Pen could see some upgrades too, a new hexagonal shape, an improved digitizer to reduce magnetic interference, and better compatibility with foldables and magnetic accessories.

 Cameras